 However, a little effort goes a long way.
 I can’t fake who I am, pretend I am interested in things I am not, do activities that make me uncomfortable or hide my passions because the other person doesn’t understand.

 I also won’t settle for someone who doesn’t even try to understand.

 So many people suffer through things that make them discontent, while I could work on sticking with things that are uncomfortable.
 However, I’m never too old, or never too lonely, to put myself in a situation that is unhealthy for me.

-Today, dating, relationships and the concept of family, being “settled” and taking care of another person or creature isn’t on my radar.
+Dating, relationships, or the concept of family, being “settled,” and taking care of another person or creature isn’t on my radar.
 I’m working on taking care of myself, being mindful, creative and content.

 Even if I have to eat Chinese food alone, I’ll be in good company- for I’ll never be old or lonely enough to settle.